Skymeow/SwiftGoodPatterns/full-stack-mobile-rubric.md

 REST, or REpresentational State Transfer, is a set of rules for designing consistent, easy-to-use and maintainable web APIs.

 JSON stands for JavaScript Object Notation; it provides a straightforward, human-readable and portable mechanism for transporting data between two systems.
 Apple supplies the JSONSerialization class to help convert your objects in memory to JSON and vice-versa.

+### sync and aysnc

+A synchronous function returns only after the completion of a task that it orders.
+An asynchronous function, on the other hand, returns immediately, ordering the task to be done but not waiting for it.
+Thus, an asynchronous function does not block the current thread of execution from proceeding on to the next function.